Name of the Game: DELAYED GRATIFICATION.

 Anna met the demand with prompt supply without hassle.

-Before reading the Torah and gaining Jewish wisdom as to how to conduct myself the right way, valuing decisions and relationships over a lower valued proponent like money, I made a good choice to go cheap and healthy but made an equally foolish choice of blowing the rest of my money on mocha, which was -
+Before reading, pondering, examining & embracing the wisdom as to how to conduct myself the right way, valuing decisions and relationships over a lower valued proponent like money, I made a good choice to go cheap and healthy but made an equally foolish choice of blowing the rest of my money on mocha, which was -

 A. Hampering my health.
 (Today, I stay away from all kinds of caffeinated beverages, even consuming chocolate in ultra limited proportions.)